yumecommerce/pagex/README.md

 Pagex is visual theme builder.
-It takes control over all theme templates and let you create not only standard content layouts but also dynamic template layouts for any type of pages including archive templates, search results, single page templates, taxonomy templates, 404, coming soon, and etc. Plus header and footer layouts now fully under your control.
+It takes control over all theme templates and let you create not only standard content layouts but also dynamic templates for any type of pages including archive templates, search results, single page templates, taxonomy templates, 404, coming soon, and etc. Plus header and footer layouts now fully under your control.
 Pagex supports custom post types including WooCommerce products and custom meta fields, so no more limits of predefined options and design settings.

 ### Features
 - 100% responsive design based on Bootstrap 4